zabihyousuf/SomeWhatDeepSpaceChase/README.md

 # SomeWhatDeepSpaceChase

-**Created by Jefferson Grigsby, Zabih Yousuf, and Thomas Peters**
+**Created by Jefferson Grigsby, Zabih Yousuf, and Thomas Peters using Luther Tychonievich's gamebox.py**

-This game uses gamebox.py which is created by Luther Tychonievich.